WrestleMania X8: Event

 Next, Kurt Angle fought Kane.
 During the match, Angle executed Kane's signature flying clothesline.
 Confidently, Angle tried another, but Kane countered with a clothesline of his own.
-Later on, Kane attempted a Tombstone Piledriver, but Angle grabbed Kane's mask, distracting him enough for Angle to execute an Angle Slam.
-Angle applied the ankle lock on Kane, which was stopped when Kane reached the ropes.
+Later on, Kane attempted a Tombstone Piledriver, but Angle grabbed Kane's mask, distracting him long enough for Angle to execute an Angle Slam.
+Angle then applied the ankle lock on Kane, which was stopped when Kane reached the ropes.
 With Angle still holding the foot, Kane used the other foot to perform an enzuigiri.
 A top rope attack by Kane was prevented when Angle rushed to the corner and executed a belly to belly suplex on him.
-Kane tried a chokeslam but Angle reversed it into a roll-up using the ropes to win the match.
+Kane tried a chokeslam, but Angle reversed it into a roll-up using the ropes to win the match.

 After that, Ric Flair took on The Undertaker in a no disqualification match.
 The match started with a brawl outside the ring with Flair's back getting smashed into the ring post.
-Undertaker tried Old School but Flair pulled him down.
-Later, Flair locked Undertaker in a figure-four leglock, which Undertaker countered by executing a chokeslam.
-Arn Anderson interfered and executed a spinebuster on The Undertaker.
-Flair pinned Undertaker for a near-fall and Undertaker locked Anderson in a Dragon sleeper but Flair hit Undertaker with a chair.
-The Undertaker retaliated with a big boot and failed to perform a Last Ride attempt due to exhaustion, but Undertaker executed the Tombstone Piledriver on Flair and pinned him to increase his WrestleMania winning streak to 10–0.
+The Undertaker tried Old School, but Flair pulled him down.
+Later, Flair locked The Undertaker in a figure-four leglock, which The Undertaker countered by executing a chokeslam.
+Arn Anderson then interfered and executed a spinebuster on The Undertaker, allowing Flair to pin The Undertaker for a near-fall.
+The Undertaker then locked Anderson in a Dragon sleeper, but Flair hit The Undertaker with a chair.
+The Undertaker retaliated with a big boot and failed to perform a Last Ride attempt due to exhaustion, but The Undertaker executed the Tombstone Piledriver on Flair and pinned him for the win.
+The Undertaker then acknowledged his WrestleMania winning streak for the first time by holding up his hands with his fingers outstretched to show his ten straight wins.

 In the sixth match, Edge faced Booker T. Booker T gained the advantage early on in the match.
-However, Edge recovered by countering Booker's top rope attack with a hurricanrana and followed this up with a spinning heel kick off the top rope.
-Booker T executed a Scissors Kick, for a near-fall while Edge delivered a spear for a near fall.
-After performing his own version of Booker's Spinaroonie, Edge won the match with an Edgecution.
-Backstage, a cautious Hurricane was interviewed by Jonathan Coachman about winning the Hardcore Championship.
+However, Edge recovered by countering Booker T's top rope attack with a hurricanrana and followed this up with a spinning heel kick off the top rope.
+Booker T executed a Scissors Kick for a near-fall, while Edge delivered a spear for a near-fall.
+After performing his own version of Booker T's Spinaroonie, Edge won the match with an Edgecution.

+Backstage, The Hurricane was interviewed by Jonathan Coachman about winning the Hardcore Championship.
 The Hurricane's sidekick, Mighty Molly, appeared and suggested the two should go to their Hurri-Cycle.
-Just as Hurricane headed to that direction, Molly smashed a frying pan onto the back of his head and pinned him to become the new Hardcore Champion.
+Just as The Hurricane headed in that direction, Molly smashed a frying pan over the back of his head and pinned him to become the new Hardcore Champion.